MangoDefiLLC/mangoContracts/README.md

 **router** - smart contract to route and execute swaps.

+**Manager** - smart contract that will get fees from router and manage them

 **Referral** - smart contract to handle referral distribution.
 (The distribute and adding referral chain cant only be called by a valid router)